snowplow/advanced-analytics-web-accelerator/content/_index.md

 In this guide you'll learn how to:

-* Set up tracking and enrichment **(Optional)**
+* Set up Snowplow Tracking and Enrichment **(Optional)**
-* Model and Visualise Snowplow data
+* Model and Visualise Snowplow data using dbt and Streamlit

-If you do not have a Snowplow pipeline or a web app to implement tracking on you can skip straight to [**Step 3 - Modelling**](modelling/index.html) to understand how Snowplow data can be used for Advanced Analytics.
+If you do not have a Snowplow pipeline or a web app to implement tracking, you can skip straight to the [**modelling step**](modelling/index.html) to understand how Snowplow data can be used for Advanced Analytics.

 ***